dylanmc/CryptoBook/src/05_enigma.rst

 Here we see that the reflector transforms ``C`` to ``U``, and because it's self-inverting, ``U`` transforms to ``C``.

-Running the reflector backwards
+Running the rotor backwards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, we need to consider that the lines you trace go first from
-right-to-left, go through the reflector, and then go left-to-right.
-So
+right-to-left, go through the reflector, and then back through the
-looking at Rotor I again, if you start at the letters on the left side
+rotor go left-to-right.
+So looking at Rotor I again, if you start at
-of the ring, and trace them to the I/O band, they with A goes to U, B
+the letters on the left side of the ring, and trace them to the I/O
-goes to W, and so on.
+band, they start with ``A`` goes to ``U``, ``B`` goes to ``W``, and so on.

 We could go through, one by one, and produce another string that
 represents the backwards transformation.
 However, we have the